gcpearse/agriculture-back-end/README.md

 ### Continuous integration workflow

 The `test.yml` YAML file in `.github/workflows` requires a repository secret to run the **Run tests** workflow.

+> A repository secret can be added by following these steps:

 On GitHub, select the repository and go to **Settings**.